 Between stimulus and response, there is a space.
 In that space, is our power to choose our response.
 In our response lies our growth and our freedom.

-It is time to swing over to other person’s point of view.
-We are going to pivot through just a few of the many ways people process hurt all the while learning what what they need, what they mean, and how you can help.
+It’s time to swing over to other person’s point of view.
+We are going to pivot through a few ways different personalities process hurt.
+We’ll look at what what they need, what they mean, and various counseling techniques can help.
+When you hurt someone’s feelings, some people will:

 1. Ask for space but really want a hug.

 These people are like baby pandas.
 You are not sure if they are fighting with you or snuggling with you.
-Because it is a vague reaction, you really need to know someone well to verify if they belong to #1 or to the following #2.
+Because it is a vague reaction, you really need to know someone well to know if they mean what they say.

 If you’re in a close relationship, simply ask.
 “Do you actually want to be alone when you say you want to be alone?”
-Don’t ask it when your partner’s already reduced to tears.
-Bring it up earlier in the relationship when no one’s angry.
+Don’t ask during the conflict.
+Bring up the conflict resolution early in the relationship.
 Premarital Counseling 101.

 If they actually do want a hug, say sorry and give them a hug.
 Han Solo did it.
 You can do it too.